INTERVIEW-Q&A-Tennis-Golden era inspires playful Djokovic to get serious

 DJOKOVIC (grinning): "Well I've been on the underground but it was a long time ago, maybe the first, second time when I came to London.
 Since then it's only been in the car.

 "I love parks, so I try to avoid places where there are too many people because I need to save my energy for the tournament.
-I love visiting parks, Wimbledon Park, Richmond Park, those kind of parks are incredible and London has plenty of it.
-(Editing by Mark Meadows)
+I love visiting parks, Wimbledon Park, Richmond Park, those kind of parks are incredible and London has plenty of it."